RichardKaranuMbuti/RichardKaranuMbuti/README.md

 ## 👨‍💻 About Me

-As a dedicated software developer, I've fine-tuned my technical expertise in creating advanced AI solutions.
+As a dedicated software developer, I've fine-tuned my technical expertise in creating software engineering solutions.
 My journey has been marked by successful engagements and a passion for pushing the boundaries of technology.

 ## 🎯 My Technical Expertise